 The final chapter looks at what companies can do to prevent attacks like those described throughout the book, covering organisational policies and training programmes.

 Most of the stories in The Art of Deception are highly relevant to ITGS students, relating strongly to the social and ethical issues of security, authentication, and policies.
+Unfortunately many of the security breaches reported in the media are caused by the very mistakes explained here.
 Mitnick’s style is clear and accessible, with key language and points highlighted, and the book’s structure makes it easy to quickly dip in and read one or two stories.
-ITGS students or teachers with even a passing interest in computer security should find it a worthy read.
+ITGS and Computer Science students or teachers with even a passing interest in computer security should find it a worthy read.